deficollective/defiscan/src/content/protocols/pendle.md

 ## Autonomy

 Pendle deployment on Ethereum does not depend on any dependency.
-Please read the Reviewer Notes to understand the dependency risk on other chain deployments.
+Please read the [Reviewer Notes](#reviewer-notes) to informed about the dependency risk on other chain deployments.

 > Autonomy score: Low